Baqi ibn Makhlad

 even greater than Tafsir al-Tabari.

-He had a close relationship with Emirs such as Muhammad I of Córdoba and Al-Mundhir of Córdoba, who often protected him when some Maliki scholars were against him.
+He had a close relationship with Emirs such as Muhammad I and al-Mundhir ibn Muhammad, who often protected him when some Maliki scholars were against him.
 Later, al-Mundhir also offered Baqi ibn Makhlad the role of judge, but Baqi declined the offer.

-Early life and education
+Life and career

 Baqi ibn Makhlad was born in Córdoba, Spain, during the Islamic Golden Age.

 From a young age age, he was deeply committed to seeking religious knowledge.
 His on foot journey from Spain to Baghdad to study under the Imam Ahmad ibn Hanbal, who was under political restrictions at the time, became a prominent event among scholars.
 To avoid detection, Baqi disguised himself as a beggar and secretly received hadith lessons from Imam Ahmad.
-Through this effort, he was able to collect around 300 hadiths directly directly from him.
+Through this effort, he was able to collect around 300 hadiths directly from him.

 He was also active in defending Islam and reportedly took part in 72 battles.

 Abu Abdul Malik Ahmad bin Muhammad, a student of Imam Qurtubi, described Baqi ibn Makhlad as a man of great physical endurance and humility, stating that he was tall, strong, and had tough endurance in walking.
 He was never seed on a ride and was humble and unpretentious, and would always attend the funeral prayers.

 Legacy

 Imam Baqi ibn Makhlad left a strong legacy in the field of Hadith sciences.
-His efforts helped preserve Hadith knowledge in Iberian peninsula for five centuries and influenced scholars for later generations.
+His efforts helped preserve Hadith knowledge in Iberian Peninsula for five centuries and influenced scholars for later generations.
 After the Spanish Reconquista, many Islamic books and libraries were destroyed and most of Imam Baqi’s writings were lost.
-The resulted in the lost of one of the most essential European contributions to hadith literature.
+The resulted in the loss of one of the most essential European contributions to hadith literature.

 Ad-Dahabi praised him highly, saying that no one of his time was like him in both knowledge and practice.
 He made Spain a center for hadith learning, along with Muhammad ibn Wadaah.

 There was an unconfirmed report in November 2014, circulated via social media, that a manuscript of the Tafseer of Baqi ibn Makhlad was discovered in Turkey.